-While you still need to apply and visit a lender to get the money, personal loans also boast instant disbursal of larger amounts that likely makes it a better option than a cash advance.
+While you still need to apply and visit a financial institutions to get the money, personal loans also boast instant disbursal of larger amounts that likely makes it a better option than a cash advance.

 Family and friends

 When all else fails, you can request financial help from family and friends.
-Interest and payments can be more lenient compared to loans and credit cards depending on your discussion with the lender, but since borrowing large amounts is generally frowned upon, your options might be limited.
+Interest and payments can be more lenient compared to loans and credit cards, depending on your discussion with the person who provides financial assistance, but since borrowing large amounts is generally frowned upon, your options might be limited.

 More on Cash Advances

 A cash advance is not the BEST idea, but it is certainly an option especially for emergencies.
 It is however not recommended to get a cash advance regularly because of the high interest rates.

 It might be heavier for your pocket in the physical sense, but having a set amount of dollars in your pocket will be lighter on your finances.

 2. Does a cash advance have a grace period?

 No, it does not have a grace period.
 Once you withdraw the money from your account, you’ll be incurring interest daily.
 Paying as soon as possible is the recommended option.